iyer-karthik/covid19infobot/README.md

 7. Set up your Bot User OAuth Access Token as an environment variable called 'SLACK-BOT-TOKEN'.

-8. Finally run `python 3.7 main.py`
+8. Finally run `python3.7 main.py`

 9. If you want the script to keep running even after you log out of the instance, run it in a Screen session